ijust-dev/task_list/README.md

-# task_list
+# Task List
-A basic task list page
+A basic task list page.

+# Features
+Infinite number of lists
+All text in lists are editable
+Adding/Removing rows by button
+Checkbox to mark as complete.